aelavender/intro-to-sql-2/slides.md

 - Questions can be *Tagged* with categories
 - Users can *Vote* on both questions and answers
   - The number of *UpVotes* and *DownVotes* result in a question or answer's *Score*
-  - The person who asked the question can choose which answer to *Accept* as the best answer to the question
+- The person who asked the question can choose which answer to *Accept* as the best answer
 - Users gain *Reputation* for getting UpVoted and for getting their answer accepted

 ---